apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 ### Masking passwords in activemq-users.properties

-ActiveMQ's built-in security manager uses plain properties files where the user passwords are specified in plaintext forms by default.
+Apache ActiveMQ's built-in security manager uses plain properties files where the user passwords are specified in plaintext forms by default.
 To mask those parameters the following two properties need to be set in the 'bootstrap.xml' file.